factory-js/factory-js/README.md

 });
 ```

-When you use this plugin in your real project, we recommend creating a `/factories` directory in the project and then customizing the generated factories according to your preferences in each file, like this:
+When you use this plugin in your real project, we recommend creating a `/factories` directory in the project and then customizing the generated factories according to your preferences in each file, as follows:

 ```
 factories/